marleyschneiderr/weather-or-not-here-i-come/README.md

 ## Usage

-This website was designed to serve as a organizer for a busy work day.
-This quiz is available for all people who would like to organize their workday and life around it.
+This website was designed to serve a 5-day forecast weather application that provides the user with upcoming weather forecasts in any desired city.

 ![Screenshot of Full Webpage](assets/images/)